wardi/jsonsquared/README.md

  | 14 | blue
  | 18 |

-Or as mix of delimited and vertical:

 name | rooms[,] | colors[ ]
 --- | --- | ---
 Tim | 19 | green
  | 14,18, | blue

-A single trailing delimiter may be included in each cell and will be ignored, as shown the examples above.

-JSON strings are supported within lists, but lists are first separated by their delimiter ignoring any quoting implied by JSON strings, so don't use a delimiter that may appear in a JSON string or you may not get the result you expect.
+JSON strings are supported within lists, but they may not contain the delimiter used by the list.
+Lists are split on their delimiter before string values are parsed.

 name | says[,]
 --- | ---